-Pain can arise from a wide range of diseases and injuries — such as sprained back, arthritis or cancer.
+Pain can arise from a wide range of diseases and injuries — such as sprained back, arthritis, or cancer.
 In other cases, pain may simply be a result of aging or poor posture.
-Sometimes, the pain becomes unbearable, and more conservative treatments — like physical therapy — no longer work.
-At that point, it may be time to look into medications and procedures to find relief.
+When the pain becomes too much to bear, it may be time to look into medications and procedures to find relief.

 Acute pain comes on quickly and is typically temporary.
 This type of pain is usually the result of an injury.
 And once that injury is healed, the pain generally stops.